 Not at all.
 With some merchants, selecting the free shipping options means a much longer wait for your product.
 With other merchants, there may be a fixed time.
 In most cases, however, same or 2-day shipping is never free.
 So remember, free shipping (even with a minimum order value) does not mean faster shipping.

 It’s a Seasonal Thing

-While free shipping schemes and offers are abound during the holiday shopping season, it’s not limited to those few months.
+While free shipping schemes and offers abound during the holiday shopping season, it’s not limited to those few months.
 Sure, you might get a better deal during Black Friday/Cyber Monday/Free Shipping Day, but more and more retailers are hopping on the free shipping bandwagon to make it a permanent promotional solution for them.
 If you’re a consumer: shop around to find the best deal.
-If you’re a retailer: find a way to make it make sense for you, because it definitely spurs sales!
+If you’re a retailer: find a way to make it make sense because it spurs sales!